 After years of trial and error, we gave the radical GAPS diet a try.
 We saw improvement with moodiness, irritability, and conflict.
 The GAPS diet was pretty amazing, but also very challenging.
 Not everyone needs to try something so extreme.
 Recently we’ve been exploring more moderate diets.

 These Vegan Buckwheat Pancakes are one of our successes from that exploration.
 While buckwheat is not on the GAPS diet it is one of the foods they suggest bringing back into your diet when you’re ready.
+This vegan buckwheat pancake recipe uses buckwheat groats not buckwheat flour.
+They come out fluffier and tastier that way!

 Here’s the Basic Recipe For Vegan Buckwheat Pancakes.
 You can modify it to make it sweeter or more savory, stick with pancakes or expand into flatbread, cornbread, or tortillas.
 Why not give this dairy free buckwheat pancake recipe a try?

-Gluten-Free Vegan Buckwheat Pancakes Recipe:
+Vegan Buckwheat Pancake Recipe:

 Vegan Buckwheat Pancakes Ingredients